-Regulation (EU) $2017/1369^1$ establishes a framework for setting energy labelling regulations for energy-related products at EU level and repeals the previous framework set out in Directive 2010/30/EU.
-Energy labelling is a key EU policy instrument for informing consumers about the energy efficiency and other environmental performance aspects of energy-related products placed on the internal market and the energy label is recognised and used by 85% of Europeans2.
+Regulation (EU) 2017/1369 of the European Parliament and of the Council1 establishes a framework for adopting regulations on EU-wide energy labelling of energy-related products and repeals the previous framework set out in Directive 2010/30/EU.
+Energy labelling is a key EU policy instrument for informing consumers about the energy efficiency and other environmental performance aspects of energy-related products placed on the internal market.
+The energy label is recognised and used by 85 % of Europeans2.

-Under this framework the energy labelling measures applicable to lighting products are in:
+Under this framework, the energy labelling measures applicable to lighting products are in: